Dangerous molds?

 Dear Christina,

-I think you must mean Myxomycetes, which are slime molds can contribute to hay fever and asthma.
+Myxomycetes, which are slime molds, can contribute to hay fever and asthma.

-Take a look at our glossary for more details.
+Take a look at our Mold Glossary for more details.

-You can eliminate specific colonies, but NO MOLD can be completely removed.
+You can eliminate specific colonies, but no molds can be completely removed.
 This is because there is always going to be some level of mold spores in the outside air.
-With excellent filtration, (hepafiltration, etc) you can lower the concentration.
+With excellent filtration, (HEPA filtration, etc.) you can lower the concentration.
 That is why mold inspectors take outdoor levels of mold as a “control.”
 It is reasonable to expect your home to have at least the same concentration of mold as the outdoor air.
 It may sound alarming, but there is a big difference between trace amounts found in ambient air and a mold infestation.